harryleesan/kubernetes-workshop/README.md

     kubectl apply -f bookinfo.yml
     ```

-3. From the dashboard, verify that the image for `details-v1` pod is updated.
+3. From the Kubernetes dashboard, verify that the image for `details-v1` pod is updated.

 4. Access the Productpage service to see the new changes for the Details
    service.
 You should see two new fields in the Details section.